 Network fees in NOWPayments

-As we mentioned above, network fees depend on the chosen cryptocurrency and are often negligibly small.
-Bitcoin and Ethereum fees can reach $0.5-$1.5, while in many other coins, fees are less than a penny.
+Network fees depend on the coin and network conditions.
+Bitcoin and Ethereum can reach ~$0.5–$1.5; many other coins are under a cent.

-Keep in mind that fees are the same for any transaction volume – thus, one big transaction costs you less than many small ones.
+Fees are flat per transaction amount — one larger transaction typically costs less than many small ones.

 When does NOWPayments Charge Fees?